MicrosoftDocs/dataexplorer-docs/data-explorer/follower.md

 '*TableLevelSharingProperties*' contains eight arrays of strings: `tablesToInclude`, `tablesToExclude`, `externalTablesToInclude`, `externalTablesToExclude`, `materializedViewsToInclude`, `materializedViewsToExclude`, `functionsToInclude`, and `functionsToExclude`.
 The maximum number of entries in all arrays together is 100.

 > [!NOTE]
-> Table level sharing is not supported when using '*' all databases notation.
+>

-> [!NOTE]
+> * Table level sharing is not supported when using '*' all databases notation.
-> When materialized views are included, their source tables are included as well.
+> * When materialized views are included, their source tables are included as well.

 #### Examples